nilium/ruby-snowmath/README.md

 #### Shared by All Types

 All types share the following functions.
 These are not included in the class bodies below except where their behaviour is notably different.
+Documentation for these can be found under the InspectSupport, ArraySupport, SwizzleSupport, and FiddlePointerSupport.

 - `fetch(index)` and `store(index, value)` - To get and set values at the given